The Children Couldn’t Believe They’d Been Invited

 This is the moment to say plainly what Project M:25 is for.

 We are not a rescue organization.
 We do not raid.
-We do not show up in places we haven’t been invited, in front of pastors who weren’t asked.
-The work we do — the work that has Karol and Abraham at its center, not its edge — is walking with pastors who are already walking in.
+We do not show up in places we haven’t been invited.
+The work we do is to support and walk alongside Karol and Abraham, who have built relationships there.

-THRIVE Community Care Certification exists because pastors like Karol and Abraham need more than encouragement.
+THRIVE Community Care exists because pastors like Karol and Abraham need more than encouragement.
 They need training.
 They need trauma-informed tools.
-They need to know how to keep going into communities like this one without losing themselves to what they see.
+They need a way to keep walking into communities like this one without losing themselves to what they see.

 And they need to know they are not carrying it alone.

-That is what we are here for.
-We do not walk in front of Karol and Abraham.
-We walk beside them, behind them, around them — making sure that when they go where no one else will, there is someone keeping the lights on, the training current, the prayers steady, the support real.
+We walk beside them, behind them, around them — making sure that when they go where no one else will, there is support to keep the training current, the prayers steady, the support real.

 The story didn’t end that night

-At the Christmas gathering, the children from that community received their gifts.
-They had been invited; they came; they were welcomed.
+At the Christmas gathering, the children from that community received their gifts and felt special that day.

 In the months and years that followed: